On this page

 What information am I required to collect from patrons?

-The venue must request that each person who attends provide their first name and a contact phone number.
+The venue must request that each person who attends for more than 15 minutes provide their first name and a contact phone number.

 Venues must keep a secure record of those details, the date and time at which the person attended the facility, and the dining area/room and table number at which they were seated